 Annual homeless count in Collier shows major decrease; but do the numbers tell the whole story?

-There was 43% decrease in the number of homeless people counted in Collier County this year.
+There was a 43% decrease in the number of homeless people counted in Collier County this year.

 The annual census of the unhoused provides a snapshot of the lives of those on the streets by inquiring about drug addiction, domestic violence and military service among many others.